 Prerequisites & Notes

-This is a 15-week course.
 This course is available only to students in the M.S.E.d.
 Adult Education & Training concentration.

 Assignments: 4 Units

 Upon completion of this course, you should be able to do the following:

 - Given a variety of adult learning theories, assess the degree in which at least three adult learning theories guided coursework in the master’s degree program.

 - Given a completed AET project, validate the depth and breadth of the AET project.

 - Given a set of course objectives, determine the depth and breadth to which the objectives were met.

 - Given a core value, illustrate the depth and breadth in which the core value infused course work and the AET project.